financelurker/crypto-trades-firefly-iii/README.md

 - Received interest will be imported automatically
   - transactions get a tag <crypto trading platform> assigned (e.g. "binance")
-  - transactions get a note "crypto-trades-firefly-iii:<crypto exchange>:trade" (e.g. "crypto-trades-firefly-iii:binance:trade")
+  - transactions get a note "crypto-trades-firefly-iii:<crypto exchange>" (e.g. "crypto-trades-firefly-iii:binance")
 - _**Known limitations for Binance:**_
   - As of now the Binance API doesn't report interest received through staking, only received interest from lending can be imported.

+### Withdrawals and deposits

+- Import withdrawals and deposits from/to the exchange automatically
+  - transactions get a tag <crypto trading platform> assigned (e.g. "binance")
+  - transactions get a note "crypto-trades-firefly-iii:unclassified-transaction:<crypto exchange>" (e.g. "crypto-trades-firefly-iii:binance")
+- _**Known limitations**_
+  - As of now these transactions are unclassified, as there is no logic of matching other asset accounts with public ledger transactions.

 ### ToDos per Crypto Trade Platform